fplab/ui-for-pl/src/programming-assistants.rst

   .. bibliography:: programming-assistants.bib
     :filter: key == 'miltner2019fly'

   This paper demonstrates the use of document edit history to suggest code refactoring based on repetitive editing patterns.
+Software
+  engineers at Microsoft are currently developing and integrating a refactoring assistant that recognizes editing patterns in source code and suggest other edits

 Program Repair
 ==============